Syed Ahmad Barelvi

-Syed Ahmad Barelvi or Sayyid Ahmad (1786–1831) was an Islamic revivalist, scholar, military commander, and celebrated freebooter from Raebareli, a part of the historical United Provinces of Agra and Oudh (now called Uttar Pradesh).
-He is considered a scholarly authority by the Ahl-i Hadith and Deobandi movements.
+Syed Ahmad Barelvi, also known as Sayyid Ahmad Shahid, (1786–1831) was an Indian Islamic revivalist, scholar, and military commander from Raebareli, a part of the historical United Provinces of Agra and Oudh (now called Uttar Pradesh).
+He launched the Indian jihad movement that waged a decades-long Islamic revolt against colonial rule across various provinces of British India.
+Sayyid Ahmad is revered as a major scholarly authority in the Ahl-i Hadith and Deobandi movements.
 The epithet 'Barelvi' is derived from Raebareli, his place of origin.

-His ancestors migrated to India in the early 13th century.
 Abul Hasan Ali Hasani Nadwi wrote Seerat-i-Sayyid Ahmad Shaheed, the first historical biography of Syed Ahmad Barelvi.